My current (Nikon) gear, and how it evolved

 - Nikon Nikkor 70-200mm f/4 G ED VR zoom (105-300mm equivalent field of view on the D7100)

-In search of a great FX (full-frame sensor) camera body:
+My search for a great FX (full-frame sensor) camera body:

 My reasons for wanting a full-frame body are the usual ones.
 I wanted to stick with 24 megapixels or larger, wanted even greater dynamic range, and wanted to have a platform to use all of my (FX) lenses in their non-cropped mode.
 Although I appreciate high-speed shooting, and also video, neither of those features are huge requirements for my photography, so they didn’t dominate my thinking.
 (If I need to shoot video, the D7100 will do that.)
 The same goes for extremely high ISO performance.
 I rarely have a need to shoot over ISO 1600.